 So, mental and psychological injuries may be considered as personal injuries.
 Take for instance a recent spate of lawsuits, more than a dozen in fact, that were filed in Cook County Court against the Boy Scouts of America.

-Fifteen cases were filed alleging that, in the 1980s, the Boy Scouts allowed a convicted sexual offender free reign to prey upon their scouts in a troop located in the Chicago suburb of Burbank.
-These court complaints are seeking millions of dollars in monetary damages and allege that the national Boy Scouts organization knew, or should have known, about of the sexual abuse, but allowed the abuse to continue without intervention.
+Many cases were filed alleging that, in the 1980s, the Boy Scouts allowed a convicted sexual offender free reign to prey upon their scouts in a troop located in the Chicago suburb of Burbank.
+These court complaints are seeking millions of dollars in monetary damages and allege that the national Boy Scouts organization knew, or should have known about of the sexual abuse, but allowed the abuse to continue without intervention.

 According to reports, the scout leader (who is now in jail) had been arrested way back in 1961 for the molestation of scouts on a camp out.
 Around 1971, he was again arrested for taking indecent liberties with a child and labeled as an “ineligible volunteer”.
 He also was apparently let go by the Chicago Public Schools (CPS) for molesting children in the 1970s and 1980s.